The noncommutative Poisson bracket and the deformation of the family algebras

 \end{defi}

+\begin{rmk} Actually the classical family algebra is a generalization of the invariant polynomial algebra $I(\mathfrak{g})$ and the quantum family algebra is a generalization of the center of the universal enveloping algebra $Z(\mathfrak{g})$, see Example \ref{eg: trivial rep and family algebra} below. \end{rmk}

-Kirillov proved that $\mathcal{C}_{\tau}(\mathfrak{g})$ and $\mathcal{Q}_{\tau}(\mathfrak{g})$ are algebras, that is, they are closed under multiplications.
-He (\cite{Ki1}, \cite{Ki2}) and Rozhkovskaya (\cite{Roz}) have found various the relation between family algebras and the representations of $\mathfrak{g}$.
-On the other hand, in 2011, N. Higson relates family algebras with the admissible representations of complex semisimple Lie groups in \cite{Higson2011}\\
+Kirillov proves that $\mathcal{C}_{\tau}(\mathfrak{g})$ and $\mathcal{Q}_{\tau}(\mathfrak{g})$ are indeed algebras, that is, they are closed under multiplications.
+A.A.
+Kirillov \cite{Ki1}, \cite{Ki2}, A. Joseph \cite{joseph2014modules}, N. Rozhkovskaya \cite{Roz} and M. Tai \cite{tai2013classical} have found various relations between family algebras and the representations of $\mathfrak{g}$.
+For other applications, N. Higson relates family algebras with the admissible representations of complex semisimple Lie groups in \cite{Higson2011}